 To be awarded the Thomas Keller Medal the following five factors are taken into consideration:

 Success at the international level

 Technical mastery of the sport

-To read the background of the medal and see the full list of winners, please click here.
+To view the full list of winners, please click here.